 It is likely that this entity was once divided in two wooden floors which have long since disappeared, a theory suggested to us by the holes left in the wall by this supposed structure.
 The tower contained a door that led on to the street, facing towards the north and currently semi-hidden by a small stairway.
 In the interior of the church constructed in the Eclectic style believers venerate the image of Our Lady of Wonders, Patron of Maro, as you can see with the audioguide.

 The cliffs of Maro-Cerro Gordo rise up where the Sierra Almijar “dips its feet” into the Mediterraneo.

 They constitute a privileged enclave of outstanding beauty for which they have been deemed worthy of being declared a Natural Beauty Spot by the A.M.A.
 Since 1989.
 The site occupies an area of 375 hectares, including a distance of 1km from the shoreline out towards the open sea.
-The area can be walked taking as a starting point the national road N-340.
+The area can be walked with the audioguide taking as a starting point the national road N-340.

 The coves of the area are named and include Cala Barranco de Maro, Playa de la Caleta, Playa de Maro, Torre de Maro, Playa Molino de Papel and Playa el Cañuelo, the last of these offers Jeeps to hire during summer as a means of descending towards its beach.

 The aqueduct of Águila was built at the end of the 19th century “in the style of the roman aqueducts” and was intended for irrigation and to carry water to the old sugar factory known as “Las Mercedes” or “San Joaquín”.
 The construction of this feature, as with the Cantarero Fountain, was thanks to the local craftsman D. Francisco Cantarero Senior, whose signature can still be seen, conserved next to the central shrine.